January 15, 2026 • Buyer Guide • By Melissa Hoff

 Timeline to keys

 If you need to move soon, timing can be the deciding factor.
 New construction varies.
-Inventory or spec homes can close in weeks or a few months, while build‑to‑order homes commonly take several months to 12 or more months depending on permitting and builder schedules.
-Broward County permitting can add weeks or months, though master‑planned communities often have infrastructure in place that can streamline the process.
-Resale homes usually close faster once you have a contract and loan approval, with 30 to 60 days common for standard transactions.
+Inventory or spec homes can close in weeks or a few months.
+Build-to-order homes commonly take several months to over a year depending on design complexity and permitting.

 Price and incentives